 What is your advice to those who are in their first 1-2 years of business and trying to gain traction?

 Take your time to bed down your business foundations.
-Avoid trying to get too big too quick.
+Avoid trying to get too big too quickly.
 Be smart with how you spend your money.
 Consider collaborating with others to help grow your customer base and stretch your marketing.
 Be prepared to be a jack of all trades, learn on the job and work big hours.

 You’ve created an incredibly successful online product in the 12 Week Body Transformation (12WBT).
 Why did you create the 12WBT and how have you turned it into such a popular product?

 It all came about because everybody in the country wanted me to train them.
-I knew there was a way of reaching everyone online but I just wasn’t sure how, the nuts and bolts of the whole thing.
-So we got help from some friends who we partnered with to create 12WBT and we came up with a plan.
+I knew there was a way of reaching everyone online but I just wasn’t sure how - the nuts and bolts of the whole thing.
+So we got help from some friends whom we partnered with to create 12WBT and we came up with a plan.
 It was to take my first book Crunch Time and bring it to life online.
 It was a dream come true.
 Now I could reach everyone!

 From outback farmers to inner city folk and everyone in between.
 Over the years the product naturally evolved but it was the people who became members that were amazing!
-They did the work, they hit the results and then connected and touched each other in a way that we could never have imagined.
+They did the work, they hit the results, and then connected and touched each other in a way that we could never have imagined.
 The community came alive and they were oh so passionate!
 It makes me teary just thinking about it.

 Since launching 12 Week Body Transformation (12WBT) so many new fitness programs have become available online.
-What do you do as a brand to ensure you’re one step ahead of competition?
+What do you do as a brand to ensure you’re one step ahead of the competition?

-We’ve always been committed to creativity – we’ve always asked ourselves “How can we best use the technology to provide the best online fitness, nutrition and mindset program we can?”.
-So since we started, we’ve continuously pushed the boundaries of what’s possible and that’s resulted in us having a really customisable, user friendly program offering.
+We’ve always been committed to creativity – we’ve always asked ourselves “How can we best use the technology to provide the best online fitness, nutrition, and mindset program we can?”
+So since we started, we’ve continuously pushed the boundaries of what’s possible and that’s resulted in us having a really customisable, user-friendly program offering.

 By continuously asking ourselves how we can innovate using technology to make the member experience engaging and exciting, we’re able to provide the best platform for our members to then get the best results.

-One of the things that underpins 12WBT’s success is the huge community you have built around it.
+One of the things that underpin 12WBT’s success is the huge community you have built around it.
 What advice could you give to other business owners who want to build and foster their community?